superhero/shift/README.md

 ```

 ### What is happening in the above code snippet?
-We added a list of routes that all got triggered in the order they are listed.
+We added a list of routes that all got triggered.

 ## Example of use, 6
 For stability in your code we don't wont one modules logic breaking the hole